moebiussurfing/ofxGuiPresetSelector/README.md

 --

-changes by this moebiussurfing fork:
+Changes by this moebiussurfing fork:

 Changes log:
 + switched from ofxGui/ofxGuiPanel to ofxGuiExtended.